krzyswo/MsAdmin/TEAMS/Microsoft Teams Licensing Migration/Microsoft Teams Licensing README.md

 ---

-## Best Practices for a Smooth Transition
+## Best Practices and Lesson Learned
 - **Document Everything**
   Maintain an up-to-date inventory of Teams Rooms setups and ensure each device has the correct license.
   Avoid assigning costly Pro licenses where a Basic or Shared Device license suffices.